hyotang666/jingoh/tester/doc/make-requirement.G.md

 form := one lisp expression to test

-key := (MEMBER => :signals :values :outputs :satisfies :multiple-value-satisfies :invokes-debugger)
+key := (MEMBER => :signals :values :outputs :satisfies :multiple-value-satisfies :invokes-debugger :be-the)

 expected := one lisp value which should be return value of form.